Windings of prime geodesics: Introduction

-\begin{Thm} Let $\G\in\mathcal{G}$ and consider the winding number given by \eqref{bullet}.
+\begin{theorem} Let $\G\in\mathcal{G}$ and consider the winding number given by \eqref{bullet}.
 Let $A\subseteq\Z$ be a set with natural density $d(A)$.
-The density of prime geodesics with winding number in $A$ is equal to $d(A)$.
+Then the asymptotic density of prime geodesics with winding number in $A$ is equal to $d(A)$.
 Explicitly, if $\pi_A(T)$ denotes the number of prime geodesics in $\Pi(T)$ with winding number in $A$, then